January to December 2012

-This project looks at what are the most promising policy ideas that could disrupt the existing finance system in a way to overcome some of the biggest barriers to a sustainable economy.
+This research and advocacy programme explored the most promising policy ideas to overcome some of the biggest barriers to a sustainable economy.